kablondino/.vim/README.md

 # Vim files
 This repository tracks and applies the different plugins and custom files for my configuration.
-These include the color scheme `swagdino.vim` and the Python and TeX files.
+These include the color scheme `swagdino.vim` and behavior in Python and TeX files, such as tab autoindent, etc.
+More of these may be added in the future.

 Plugins are managed as git submodules.
 Plugins are stored in `./pack/all_plugins/start/` and `./pack/all_plugins/opt/`, in which the ones in `start` load automatically.